How Long Does an L1 Visa Take?

 The following guidance on the standard and premium timeframes for L1 visa applications will stand you in good stead when deciding when to submit your application and how far you will need to plan ahead.

-To be eligible for an L1 visa you must have worked for the company in an executive or managerial capacity, or as a specialised knowledge employee, for a full year out of the previous three years, and be seeking to enter the U.S. to undertake work in a similar capacity.
+To be eligible for an L1 visa you must have worked for the company in an executive or managerial capacity, or as a specialized knowledge employee, for a full year out of the previous three years, and be seeking to enter the US to undertake work in a similar capacity.

 There are two stages in obtaining an L1 visa, namely filing a petition and the visa application itself.
 First, your employer will need to file and submit the petition on your behalf using Form I-129 or, where they have already filed a blanket petition, using Form I-129S.

 If your employer is especially large, it may have established the required intra-company relationship by having previously filed a blanket petition with the US Citizenship and Immigration Services (USCIS).
 Although the approval of a blanket L petition by USCIS does not guarantee that an employee will be granted an L1 visa, it does provide an employer with the flexibility to transfer eligible employees to the U.S. quickly and at short notice.
 A blanket petition will often be used where a company has identified several key personnel to transfer to a US-affiliated office, or where it is anticipated that the company will continue to send key personnel to work in the States over the next few years.

 In the absence of a previously approved blanket L petition, extensive and detailed documentation will need to be filed by your petitioning employer which, in itself, could significantly delay the process.

 Once the petition has been approved by USCIS, you can submit your online L1 visa application to the Department of State using Form DS-160.